 Ari Retail Management does not come with its own financial module; however, it is integrated with well-known and easy-to-use accounting systems like Xero, Tally and Retail Insight.

 See also: Integrations with Ari Retail Management System

-On top of that, Ari Retail Management software contains dashboards and reports that can help retailers gather data, understand how their business is doing and make strategic decisions.
+Moreover, Ari Retail Management software contains dashboards and reports.
+Thus it helps retailers gather data, understand how their business is doing and make strategic decisions.
 The reason why retailers want to invest in a good POS system is to enhance their day-to-day operation process so that each stage is managed smoothly.

 When it comes to operating a restaurant, it is important to invest in a system that can help you run the restaurant smoothly.
 The most basic investment is to purchase a good restaurant POS system.
 Now the question is, what is a restaurant POS system?
 How do we define if a restaurant POS system is suitable for you or not?
 What’s the difference between a restaurant POS and other POS systems?